decorators-squad/eo-yaml/README.md

 ## Features

 Since the library is quite young, it doesn't support all the features of YAML yet.
-For now, it only supports creating/parsing **blobk** YAML, so use it if you have to read/create configuration files and such stuff.
+For now, it only supports creating/parsing **block** YAML, so use it if you have to read/create configuration files and such stuff.
 It doesn't yet implement features such as **flow** or **recursive** representation or document streams (more YAMLs separated by ``---``).

 However, keep in mind that the library is based on interfaces and OOP best practices, so you can probably extend/decorate the objects in order to create the functionality you need!